Cornelius Vanderbilt III: Military service

 In 1901, he was commissioned a second lieutenant in the 12th Infantry Regiment of the New York National Guard and he remained a member of the National Guard for 33 years.
 He was promoted to first lieutenant in December 1902 and served as an aide-de-camp to the Governor of New York from September 1903 to December 1904.
 He was promoted to captain in June 1907 and served as an aide to the division commander from October 1908 until being promoted to lieutenant colonel and inspector general in June 1912.

-Along with most of the National Guard, Vanderbilt was mobilized on 30 June 1916 and served on the Mexican border.
+Along with most of the National Guard, Vanderbilt was mobilized on 30 June 1916 and served on the Mexican border in the Pancho Villa Expedition, during the Mexican Border War.

 When the United States declared war on Germany and entered World War I in April 1917.
 Vanderbilt was promoted to colonel on 20 July and placed in command of the 22nd Engineer Regiment of the New York National Guard.
 The regiment was re-designated as the 102nd Engineer Regiment on 1 October 1917 and became part of the newly organized 27th Division, which was composed of activated units of the New York National Guard.
 The 27th Division departed New York for Camp Wadsworth in Spartanburg, South Carolina in September 1917 and was shipped overseas to France in May and June 1918.

 In July 1918, shortly after his arrival in France, Vanderbilt was promoted to brigadier general.
 Shortly thereafter, he returned from France to the United States and was assigned to Camp Lewis in Washington state, where he arrived on August 20 and assumed command of the 25th Brigade, which was part of the 13th Division of which he was acting commander from August 20 to September 11, 1918.
 As most new recruits and draftees were being sent to France to replace casualties, the 13th Division never reached full strength until November 1, 1918, which was just nine days before the armistice with Germany which ended hostilities, and, therefore, it was never sent overseas.
-General Vanderbilt was reassigned on December 20, 1918, and was discharged from the army on January 3, 1919.
+General Vanderbilt was reassigned on December 20, 1918, and resigned his commission in the US Army on January 3, 1919.